mkovy39/Concordia-INSE6110-Project/README.md

 ## Acknowledgments

 This project was completed as part of **INSE6110** coursework at Concordia University, **Fall 2023**.
-I would like to thank **Dr. Makan Pourzandi** for his guidance in understanding and applying cryptographic concepts.
+I would like to thank **Ayda Basyouni** for his guidance in understanding and applying cryptographic concepts.

 ---